antoniocasero/ACPReminder/README.md

 # Purpose

-ACPReminder provides automatic local notifications, for example, to marketing your app or explain to user different use cases of your app...
-It will schedule automatically one of your predefined messages when the user closes your application, and it will be trigger, if the user doesn't open the app in that period of time.</br>
+ACPReminder provides automatic local notifications, for example, to marketing your game or explain to user different use cases of your app...
+It will schedule automatically one of your predefined messages when the user closes your application, and it will be trigger, if the user doesn't open the app in a predefined period of time.</br>
 </br></br>
 <p align="center">
 <img src="image.png" width="400px" height="251px" align="center"/>